MindWorkAI/AI-Studio/README.md

 ## Planned Features
 Here's an exciting look at some of the features we're planning to add to AI Studio in future releases:
 - **Integrating your data**: You should be able to integrate your data into AI Studio.
 For example, your PDF or Office files, or your Markdown notes.
-- **Integration of enterprise data:** Soon, it will also be possible to integrate data from the corporate network using an interface that we have specified ([External Data API](https://github.com/MindWorkAI/EDI), EDI for short).
+- **Integration of enterprise data:** Soon, it will also be possible to integrate data from the corporate network using an interface that we have specified ([External Retrieval Interface](https://github.com/MindWorkAI/ERI), ERI for short).
 - **Writing mode:** We want to integrate a writing mode that should support you in creating extensive works.
 We are thinking of comprehensive project proposals, tenders, or your next fantasy novel.
 - **Browser usage:** We're trying to offer the features from AI Studio to you in the browser via a plugin, so we could use spell-checking or rewriting text directly in the browser.
 - **Voice control:** You should be able to interact with the AI systems using your voice as well.
 To achieve this, we want to integrate voice input (speech-to-text) and output (text-to-speech).
 However, later on, it should also have a natural conversation flow, i.e., seamless conversation.